The fundamental groups of presymplectic Hamiltonian G-manifolds: The fundamental groups of the quotients and the proof of Theorem

-Now we can finish the proof of Theorem~\ref{C}:
+Now we can finish the proof of Theorem 4(b):

-\begin{proof}[Proof of Theorem~\ref{C} for nonabelian $G$] Similar to the proof of Lemma~\ref{o-b}, by going to the cross sections, using Proposition~\ref{Glink} in the cross sections, and by equivariance of the action and of the moment map, we can inductively remove $\phi^{-1}(G\cdot \tau)/G$'s from $M/G$ for all the nonprincipal faces $\tau$'s of $\mathfrak t^*_+$ (note that the links are local).
+\begin{proof} Similar to the proof of Lemma~\ref{o-b}, by going to the cross sections, using Proposition~\ref{Glink} in the cross sections, and by equivariance of the action and of the moment map, we can inductively remove $\phi^{-1}(G\cdot \tau)/G$'s from $M/G$ for all the nonprincipal faces $\tau $'s of $\mathfrak t^*_+$ (note that the links are local).
 Now assume we have achieved that

 Then the theorem follows from Lemmas~\ref{Gisom} and \ref{Gisom'}. \end{proof}